roman-milk/roman-milk.github.io/my-russian-valentine.md

  I moved away from between the girl's legs.
 I wanted to see her tits and suck on them; I wanted to kiss her and finger her until I had her gasping and writhing.

  She sat up and slipped the bootlace straps of her bikini top over her shoulders.
 Leaving the thing fastened she just pushed it over her narrow brisket to reveal her apple-sized breasts.
 Kneeling in the sand I leaned down and sucked at one upturned nipple, swirling my tongue over the swelling before doing the same to the other.
 I kissed the girl's mouth, my fingers between her legs exploring the slippery folds of her labia before I slid a forefinger inside her.
-Report_Story #2